alchrabas/pyslate/README.rst

     {
         "product_presentation": {
             "en": "I'd like to present you a new product.
+It's ${product}."
-It's ${product}.", },
+        },
         "car_personal": {
             "en": "a personal car"